General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Numerical implementation

 \item \textit{Hydro mesh to metric grid}: The inverse mapping is significantly more complicated because the hydrodynamics mesh is unstructured.
 The main component is a tree walk \citep{2010MNRAS.401..791S} to locate the mesh-generating point which lies closest to each metric grid point.
 At the end of the tree search, each metric grid point is placed in a hydrodynamics cell.
 We then directly adopt all necessary hydrodynamical variables from the moving-mesh cell for the respective metric grid point.

-We have found this simple approach to be rather robust and accurate.
-As expected, its accuracy improves as the number of hydrodynamic cells increases\footnote{We for instance compare the baryonic mass on the different grids for the simulations discussed in this work and find that they agree to at least $0.1\%$.
-The mass on the metric grid oscillates by this magnitude around the value of the unstructured hydro mesh without any systematic trend.}.
+We have found this simple approach to be rather robust.
+As expected, its accuracy improves as the number of hydrodynamic cells increases.
 Furthermore, it benefits from the fact that physically important regions are more densely populated with mesh points.
-As a result, the distance between the centers of the moving-mesh cells and the metric grid cells is typically quite small.
-We plan to further examine this point in the future.
+As a result, the distance between the centers of the moving-mesh cells and the metric grid points is typically quite small.
+As a way to monitor the accuracy of the approach, we compare the baryonic mass on the different grids for the simulations discussed in this work and find that they agree to at least $0.1\%$.
+The mass on the metric grid oscillates by this magnitude around the value of the unstructured hydro mesh without any systematic trend.
+The impact of this mismatch on for instance the phase evolution is certainly surpassed by the use of the conformal flatness approximation in the first place.
+We plan to further examine the mismatch in the future.
 Simple extensions (e.g.\ via the use of gradients $\langle \nabla \phi \rangle$ discussed in Section \ref{subsec:Recon}) can potentially prove more accurate without significantly adding to the computational cost. \end{enumerate}

+Finally, we remark that the treatment of a black hole requires certain modifications of the gravity solver within the conformal flatness approximation as in~\citet{2014ApJ...795L...9B,2015MNRAS.448..541J}, which we leave for future work.